FACTION BRIEF

 Symbiotic

 Primary transport providers.
 Without the Guild, the Market has no supply chain.
-Without the Market, the Guild loses its most profitable work.
+Without the Market, the Guild loses its most profitable independent work.

 The Elevator Compact